xonsh/xontrib-jupyter/README.md

 ## Releasing your package

-- Bump the version of your package.
+1. Bump the version of the package.
-- Create a GitHub release (The release notes are automatically generated as a draft release after each push).
+2. The release notes are automatically generated as a draft release after each PR.
+3. Create a GitHub release.
-- And publish with `poetry publish --build` or `twine`
+4. Publish with `poetry publish --build` or `twine`.

 ## Credits